lucasmreis/blogSource/src/posts/using-csp-as-application-architecture.md

   renderCh: chan(buffers.sliding(1))
 ```

-That means that the channel will hold 1 value at a time.
-And, if another value is put in the channel, the last one will be discarded and the new value will be available.
+This means that the channel will hold 1 value at a time, and, if another value is put in the channel, the last one will be discarded and the new value will be available.
 This is the *sliding strategy*.

 Now, to the render process: